docusign/docusign-esign-csharp-client/README.md

 ### Add the using directive for access to DocuSign types

-Add the following line to your project:
+Add the following line of code to your project:

 ```
 using DocuSign.Integrations.Client;